 (2) The IPPC (Integrated Pollution Prevention and Control) directive submits to authorization industrial and agricultural activities that have strong pollution potential.
-Such authorization may only be granted subject to the respect of defined environmental conditions in order for companies to take responsibility for preventing and reducing the pollution they are liable to cause.

-• the various specific directives such as directive 2003/105/ EC, (the Seveso directive), governing the storage of dangerous products, the wastes directive currently being negotiated, the underground waters directive, the bathing water directive, the European REACH directive(1), requiring the registration of tens of thousands of chemical substances produced or imported in Europe, the E-PRTR regulation(2), which significantly enlarges the obligations for yearly reporting, etc.
+Such authorization may only be granted subject to the respect of defined environmental conditions in order for companies to take the various specific directives such as directive 2003/105/ EC, (the Seveso directive), governing the storage of dangerous products, the wastes directive currently being negotiated, the underground waters directive, the bathing water directive, the European REACH directive(1), requiring the registration of tens of thousands of chemical substances produced or imported in Europe, the E-PRTR regulation(2), which significantly enlarges the obligations for yearly reporting, etc.